drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

     1. Energy allocation

-The specification transmittance of ZnO nanofluid with five different concentrations was measured using a
+The spectral transmittance of ZnO nanofluid with five different concentrations was measured using a
 V-670 spectrophotometer for different wavelengths ranging from 300--2500 nm at intervals of 5 nm.
 The sample solutions and the spectral transmittance measurements